Government under pressure to offer asylum seekers ‘safe passage to our shores’

 If the Government was “serious” in its “stop the boats” pledge, it must take “decisive action to significantly increase safe routes for refugees, rather than pushing ahead with the unlawful, costly and ineffective Rwanda plan”, he warned.

+Katie Morrison, chief executive at charity Safe Passage, said: “It’s extremely disappointing that this Government is still refusing to open safe routes for refugees now.
+The Government’s plan is totally misguided.
+Without safe routes, more people will have no choice but to take dangerous journeys across the Channel in the hands of smugglers.

+“If this Government is truly serious about providing safe routes for those in need, then it needs to move beyond meaningless reports and actually open them.”

-Olivia Field, director of policy and advocacy for the British Red Cross, said safe routes were “essential if we truly want to stop people having to take dangerous journeys to the UK, after they flee their homes and search for a place of sanctuary”, but that for the “vast majority of men, women and children, there are simply no safe routes open to them”.
+Olivia Field, director of policy and advocacy for the British Red Cross, said safe routes were “essential if we truly want to stop people having to take dangerous journeys to the UK, after they flee their homes and search for a place of sanctuary” because for the vast majority of asylum seekers there are “simply no safe routes open to them”.

 She also reiterated calls for a humanitarian visa scheme so people can apply for asylum from outside the UK.